RicardoMBorges/RI_Compass/RI_Compass_Positioning_and_Comparison.md

 -   or introduce GC--EI molecular networking as a new concept.

-It also does not claim that the current EI rule engine is universally validated across all GC--MS chemical spaces.
+It also does not claim that the current EI rule engine is universally validated across all GC-MS chemical spaces.

 The fragmentation rules require continued evaluation with: